interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 ### 26 September

 * *0.75 hours* Finish up initial wireframes for the project - these will be used for requirement gathering.
 Upload onto github
+* *0.5 hours* Supervisor Meeting

+### 27 September

+* *2 hours* Working away at the build deployment pipeline (via github packages), setting up netlify for auto deployment and latex-to-pdf pipeline.

+### 30 September

+* *1 hour* Research about how to conduct a requirement gathering workshop and writing an initial plan for the workshop.
+* *1 hour* Creation of  all ethics related documents, including intro, debriefing and consent form.